rathinadev/Sih-project/README.md

 The **Smart Identity Verification System (SIH)** is a multi-layered authentication solution that combines traditional and cutting-edge technologies to ensure secure and reliable user identity verification.
 This project demonstrates our commitment to robust security, innovative design, and seamless user experience.

+> **Note:** *Custom model implementation is still in progress.
+Currently, the project is using inbuilt JavaScript models on the client side for facial recognition and liveness detection.*

 ---

 ## Table of Contents